bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 way to use plain Bitcoin Script-based multisig instead.
 During an April hackathon, several developers [produced][news92 ecdsa adaptor] a rough implementation of this protocol for a fork of the popular libsecp256k1 library.
-Later, in September, Fourier would further advance the practicality of PTLCs without needing to wait for changes to Bitcoin by proposing a [different way][news113 witasym] to [construct][news119 witasym update] LN commitment transactions.
+Later, in September, Fournier would further advance the practicality of PTLCs without needing to wait for changes to Bitcoin by proposing a [different way][news113 witasym] to [construct][news119 witasym update] LN commitment transactions.
 In December, he would